casper-network/docs/source/docs/casper/glossary/S.md

 Smart contracts are self-executing computer programs that perform specific actions based on pre-programmed terms stored on the blockchain.
 Once the pre-programmed terms are met, the smart contract executes the action and eliminates the need for a centralized third party.

-On the Casper Network, a smart contract is a WebAssembly (Wasm) program that the network stores as a value in the [global state](G.md#global-state).
+On a Casper network, a smart contract is a WebAssembly (Wasm) program that the network stores as a value in the [global state](G.md#global-state).
 The execution of a smart contract causes changes to the global state.

 A smart contract can be invoked by a transaction or by another smart contract.
 Smart contracts can declare input data as the arguments of a function.
 When invoking a smart contract, one must provide the input values.